 Hurricane is a somewhat small city located in the state of Utah.
 With a population of 15,501 people and two constituent neighborhoods, Hurricane is the 46th largest community in Utah.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hurricane is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hurricane is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Hurricane who work in sales jobs (12.34%), office and administrative support (10.72%), and teaching (7.74%).
+Overall, Hurricane is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Hurricane who work in sales jobs (12.93%), office and administrative support (12.15%), and teaching (8.15%).

-Hurricane is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Hurricane doesn't have a public transportation system that people use for their commute.

-The education level of Hurricane citizens is a little higher than the average for US cities and towns: 22.50% of adults in Hurricane have at least a bachelor's degree.
+The citizens of Hurricane are slightly better educated than the national average of 21.84% for all cities and towns, with 21.23% of adults in Hurricane having a bachelor's degree or advanced degree.

+Hurricane is a somewhat ethnically-diverse city.
 The people who call Hurricane home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hurricane residents report their race to be White, followed by Native American.
-Important ancestries of people in Hurricane include German, Irish, Swedish, and Danish.
+Important ancestries of people in Hurricane include German, Irish, Danish, and Swedish.

 The most common language spoken in Hurricane is English.
-Other important languages spoken here include Spanish and Navajo.
+Other important languages spoken here include Spanish and Korean.